Where to Find Gourmet Donuts in the Hudson Valley

 Photo courtesy of Daddy's Donuts/Taneisha

-With nearby orchards and farms aplenty, countless cider-donut stands suddenly sprout across our valley come September, but let’s be real here: How much of the classic cinnamon sugar-encrusted variety can you really wolf down before season’s close?
-We’re here to remind you of four regional locales that provide myriad creative twists on the confection, and should satisfy any case of the munchies.
+With nearby orchards and farms aplenty, cider donuts and the Hudson Valley are practically synonymous.
+Yet that doesn’t mean that the non-cider varieties don’t deserve their day in the spotlight.
+We’re here to remind you of the regional locales that provide myriad creative twists on the confection, and should satisfy any case of the munchies.

 Daddy’s Donuts, Middletown